Indiana / Elkhart County

 What is the weather like in Goshen, IN year-round?

-Goshen experiences all four seasons, with warm summers reaching highs of 83°F and cold winters dipping to 18°F. The area receives about 39 inches of annual rainfall and enjoys sunshine roughly 52% of the year.
-Residents can look forward to a balanced climate, ideal for outdoor enthusiasts.
+Goshen experiences four distinct seasons, with warm summers reaching highs of 83°F and cold winters dipping to 18°F. The area receives about 39 inches of rainfall annually and enjoys sunshine on 52% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter